Andybird88/CV/README.md

 I'm a logical, driven problem solver who has a background in accounting, tiling and fictional writing.
 I am keen to work in a team that has a positive supportive culture where TDD principles are followed and the growth mind set is held in high regard.

 I first encountered coding whilst working as an accountant via a popular spreadhseet app.
 It was here that I started making mini programs for the team to help manage workflow.
 I also automated some tasks that were being done manually.
-I enjoyed doing this so much that I would spend time in the evenings outside of noraml working hours developing as I was driven by the fact I was making a real impact and improving peoples lives at work.
+I enjoyed doing this so much that I would spend time in the evenings outside of normal working hours developing as I was driven by the fact I was making a real impact and improving peoples lives at work.

 It was difficult for me to leave my stable career as an accountatnt that I had worked so hard for.
 I am proud of myself for having the courage to admit I didn't enjoy what I did and also the courage to find what I did enjoy and go after it.